Klesti8701/Learing-curve/README.md

-# Leraring-curve
+# Learing-curve
 The IT Guy Learning Curve

-this is the learning curve of an IT Guy like me. this repo will be updated rapidly keep in eye on it feel free to make ur own copys of it and share them so we can be helpfull for yonger generations.
+This is the learning curve of an IT Guy like me.
+This repo will be updated rapidly, keep an eye on it.
+Feel free to make your own copys of it and share them so we can be helpfull for yonger generations.

-The app im using to edit this is https://www.giuspen.com/cherrytree/ Happy leraning :)
+The app I'm using to edit this is https://www.giuspen.com/cherrytree/ .

+Happy learning :)